orangegirl85/udacity_neighborhood_map/README.md

     * This is a single page application featuring a map of my neighborhood with locations I would like to visit.

-    * Used technologies: Vanilla Javascript and Knockout.js, Google Maps API
+    * Used technologies: Vanilla Javascript and Knockout.js, Google Maps API, Bootstrap